Sanwal-Asghar/Spotify-Clone/README.md

 - *Responsive Design:* Optimized for mobile, tablet, and desktop screens.
 - *Modern UI/UX:* Clean, pixel-perfect layout inspired by the official Spotify web player.
 - *Dynamic Playback:* Smooth play, pause, and track navigation functionality.
-- *Custom Animations:* (Optional: Add this if you used GSAP/Animations) Fluid transitions and custom interaction effects.

 ---